Kingdom Hearts χ: Gameplay

-The mobile version of the game, entitled Kingdom Hearts Union χ, shares multiple gameplay features with its browser counterpart: the main exception is that this version is tailored for a touch screen.
-The ability to travel freely between different Disney worlds is also replaced with a stage system.
-These stages, called quests, are confined to specific areas of specific worlds.
-Instead of spending AP on individual actions, AP is paid to start a quest, and the player can attack as many enemies, collect as many materials, and open as many chests as he or she can find before defeating a target Heartless.
-If the player's HP is fully depleted, a choice is offered between forfeiting all progress in the quest or continuing to fight by spending Jewels, a new general-purpose in-game currency.
-Lux is considered another name for character-leveling experience points.
-Clothing, hair, and accessories are obtained through Avatar Boards, which each contain an array of nodes on branching pathways.
-These nodes are unlocked, in set sequences, with Avatar Coins, and may also yield such benefits as increased limits for AP and HP.
-Cards from the browser version are here replaced by Medals, which are no longer drawn randomly in battle.
-Instead, each equipped Medal is presented one at a time, and the player is given the choice of attacking one enemy, attacking all enemies (dealing less damage), or using the special attack granted by the Medal (provided the Keyblade's special attack gauges are sufficiently filled).
-Medals can be combined with matching Medals to improve their special attacks.
+The mobile version of the game, entitled Kingdom Hearts Union χ, shared multiple gameplay features with its browser counterpart: the main exception is that this version was tailored for a touch screen.
+The ability to travel freely between different Disney worlds was also replaced with a stage system.
+These stages, called quests, were confined to specific areas of specific worlds.
+Instead of spending AP on individual actions, the player would spend AP to start a quest, and they could attack as many enemies, collect as many materials, and open as many chests as they could find before defeating a target Heartless.
+If the player's HP was fully depleted, a choice would be offered between forfeiting all progress in the quest or continuing to fight by spending Jewels, a new general-purpose in-game currency.
+Lux was considered another name for character-leveling experience points.
+Clothing, hair, and accessories could be obtained through Avatar Boards, which each contained an array of nodes on branching pathways.
+These nodes would be unlocked, in set sequences, with Avatar Coins, and could also yield such benefits as increased limits for AP and HP.
+Cards from the browser version were replaced by Medals, which were no longer drawn randomly in battle.
+Instead, each equipped Medal would be presented one at a time, and the player would be given the choice of attacking one enemy, attacking all enemies (dealing less damage), or using the special attack granted by the Medal (provided the Keyblade's special attack gauges are sufficiently filled).
+Medals could be combined with matching Medals to improve their special attacks.
+An update in April 2017 added multiplayer matchmaking for up to six players, and a theater mode to replay cutscenes.